SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 $$y_{\mathrm{GLU}}(h) = W_d(\sigma(W_g h) \odot W_u h)$$

 Consider the (fairly extreme) case where $W_d = 0$.
-In this situation, the GLU will be identically 0, *so any input-dependant steering $\delta y_{MLP}$ will be a fixed vector*.
+In this situation, the GLU will be identically 0, *so any input-dependant steering $\Delta y_{MLP}$ will be a fixed vector*.
 Compare this to the post-block steering which can still depend on
 $h + \mathrm{Attn}(h)$.
 This also will extend to cases where $W_d$ is not full-rank, where the output of the steering cannot depend on the directions in the null-space, while post-block steering can.